lilott8/CS220_Framework/README.md

     While we check for validity, we assume all input will be in the form of 0 to n-1.
 Input that does not meet this assumption will not result in an error, and that route or problem object will be invalid

  **Assumption 4:**
+        To continue on Assumption 3, we assume that if the region of blockage size + it's starting x/y coordinate exceeds that of the size of the map space, we abandon solving the problem.
+We will assume that there are other problems in the problem definition file.

+ **Assumption 5:**
-    we do not accept one source routing to multiple sinks.
+    We do not accept one source routing to multiple sinks.
 To put it simple, we will only route a problem that has a unique one-to-one relationship.

+ **Assumption 6:**
+    If a source and sink have the same coordinates, the route is deemed un-routable.

 ## Project Overview